cdobey/legitify/docs/functional-spec/Functional-Spec.md

 In today's digital era, verifying the authenticity of professional credentials, academic qualifications, and personal identification documents is a critical yet challenging task.
 Traditional methods are often time-consuming, prone to fraud, and lack transparency.
 We believe that blockchain technology offers a solution by providing a secure, immutable and decentralised way to verify credentials.
 Our project proposes the development of a Blockchain-based Credential Verification Platform, ‘Legitify’, that utilises blockchain's capabilities to create a secure and streamlined verification process.

-Legitify will serve as a centralised hub where individuals can store and manage their credentials and organisations can issue and verify these credentials securely.
+Legitify will serve as a centralised hub where holders can store and manage their credentials and organisations can issue and verify these credentials securely.
 The system will use blockchain technology to record verification data, ensuring immutability and transparency.
 The backend will be developed using Fastify with TypeScript, PostgreSQL will be used for storing credential files and metadata and the blockchain interactions will be handled using Ethers.js.
 We will be interfacing with the Ethereum blockchain or other compatible networks like Polygon.

 We believe that there is the opportunity to expand Legitify to allow it to be incorporated into other systems, for example allowing people to store credentials like personal identification in digital wallets.
 This expansion would involve liaising with Apple and Google who are the leading developers of digital wallets, which could be outside the scope of our project considering our limited timescale but could be explored if we were looking to develop Legitify further.